FinnAchatz/perf-oriented-dev/exercises/12/README.md

   - Parsing `lparser.c`
   - Execution `lua_pcallk` in `lua.c`

-- LUA_USE_JUMPTABLE is a Compile Flag that is enabled in GCC by default.
+- LUA_USE_JUMPTABLE is defined in `lvm.c` and defaults to 1 if not defined otherwise.

-  If it is set it imports the `ljumptab.h` on line 1153 of `lvm.c`.
+  If it is equal to 1, it imports the `ljumptab.h` on line 1153 of `lvm.c`.

   This import converts the giant switch case in `lvm.c` on line 1183 to the 1896 into a giant label table and `goto` statements by redefining the `vmdispatch` and `vmcase` macros.

+  This behaviour can be *disabled* by setting the flag when compiling.

 ### D) Optimization
 We tested the base lua implementation with multiple compilers in part A), we tested multiple compilers and compiler-versions.